wp-plugins/slick-doc-it/readme.txt

 == Change-log ==

  = Version 1.0.9 Friday May 9th, 2014 =
  * Fixed: CSS issue that was overiding styles for Jetpack sharing.
+View working demo here, http://wordpress.org/support/view/plugin-reviews/slick-doc-it

   = Version 1.0.8 Sunday March 4th, 2014 =
  * Fixed: Sorting order works again for all post lists and categories in the admin panel.